Muktansh02/Dark-Web-Crawler-and-Analysis/README.md

 **License**

-This project is licensed under the MIT License (see LICENSE.md for details).
+This project is licensed under the MIT License.